From The Motability Scheme To The Dealership Forecourt

 What Happens To Motability's Second-Hand Wheelchair Accessible Vehicles?

 The standard term of the Motability Scheme lease agreement for Wheelchair Accessible Vehicles (WAVs) is longer than it is for cars.
 Most WAVs are returned to Motability after five years.
-Spreading the lease out over five years makes them more affordable, as significant changes have to be made to allow the wheelchair user comfortable access to the vehicle and to ensure that they can travel safely and securely.
+Spreading the lease out over five years makes them more affordable, as significant changes must be made to the vehicle to allow the wheelchair user comfortable and easy access, and to ensure that they can travel safely and securely.
 If you want to buy one of these second-hand WAVs there are many specialist WAV dealers up and down the country who sell, service and maintain them.
-Many also stock used WAVs that are under five years old, which they have bought directly from Motability when a WAV has been returned before the end of the five year lease.
+Many also stock used WAVs that are under five years old, which they have bought directly from Motability when a WAV has been returned before the end of the five-year lease.

 Just like Motability cars, WAVs have normally been very well looked after throughout their lease, which also includes regular servicing for the conversion and any additional adaptations attached to the vehicle (including specialist features like the rear wheelchair ramp and winch).

 At the end of the lease, or if a Motability customer has their qualifying Mobility Allowance stopped part way through their agreement, many customers enquire about the possibility of buying the vehicle that they or their carer have been driving.

 If you’re currently leasing a vehicle through Motability, it is possible to buy the car directly from them under certain circumstances.
 If you get in touch and ask, Motability should be able to provide you with a personalised quote for you to purchase the vehicle from them.